Man, Woman Sought After Victim Shot to Death Near Exposition Park: Police

 The victim was transported to a local hospital where he later died.

-Police believe a black male and a black female could be responsible for the shooting and they were last seen traveling eastbound on South Western Avenue in a 2005 Chevy Avalanche.
+Police believe a male and a female could be responsible for the shooting and they were last seen traveling eastbound on Exposition Boulevard toward Western Avenue in a 2005 Chevrolet Avalanche.

 The identity of the victim has not be released at this time.